awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 ### Amazon Kinesis Stream

--   Configure least privilege access IAM role for Kinesis Stream
+-   Configure least privilege access IAM role for Kinesis Stream.
--   Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key
+-   Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key.
--   Deploy best practices CloudWatch Alarms for the Kinesis Stream
+-   Deploy best practices CloudWatch Alarms for the Kinesis Stream.

 ### Glue Job

 -   Create a Glue Security Config that configures encryption for CloudWatch, Job Bookmarks, and S3.
 CloudWatch and Job Bookmarks are encrypted using AWS Managed KMS Key created for AWS Glue Service.
-The S3 bucket is configured with SSE-S3 encryption mode
+The S3 bucket is configured with SSE-S3 encryption mode.
 -   Configure service role policies that allow AWS Glue to read from Kinesis Data Streams.

 ### Glue Database

 -   Create an AWS Glue database.
 An AWS Glue Table will be added to the database.
-This table defines the schema for the records buffered in the Amazon Kinesis Data Streams
+This table defines the schema for the records buffered in the Amazon Kinesis Data Streams.

 ### Glue Table

 -   Create an AWS Glue table.
-The table schema definition is based on the JSON structure of the records buffered in the Amazon Kinesis Data Streams
+The table schema definition is based on the JSON structure of the records buffered in the Amazon Kinesis Data Streams.

 ### IAM Role